Double click to edit

 Access by boat: Flagpole Point is located on the west side of Hood Canal, south of both Mike’s Beach Resort and Triton Head.
 The point is really just a prominent rocky outcropping that is punctuated with (you guessed it) a lone flagpole.
 There are several nearby private residences.

+As of July 2016, there is a dive site marker buoy at this site which makes finding the reef easy.
+If for some reason the market buoy is absent, you will need a little patience and a depth sounder to find the reef.
 The prominent wall highlighting this site runs northeast-southwest and is tricky to pick up with a depth sounder while cruising perpendicular to shore.
-I find the wall by following a course of 150º from the flag pole and anchoring in about 40-50 feet of water.
-The depth before the wall decreases slightly before dropping off.
+I find the wall by following a course of 150º from the flag pole and anchoring in about 40-50 feet of water on the "knuckle" that rises slightly before the wall.

 Shore access: Although I have never used the shore access for this dive, paid shore access is available from the north side of the side.
 Please see Mike's Beach Resort for detail and directions.